Rippling/interneers-lab/frontend/README.md

 1.  **Unit Tests (Jest):**

+    These tests verify the functionality of individual components or functions in isolation.
+They are typically located in the `src/__tests__` directory (or alongside the components they test).

     ```bash
     yarn test
     ```

-    These tests verify the functionality of individual components or functions in isolation.
-They are typically located in the `src/__tests__` directory (or alongside the components they test).
+    When you run the unit tests, you'll see that one test passes and one test fails.
+This is intentional.
+The failing test demonstrates what a failed test looks like.
+It's looking for the text "learn lorem ipsum react" within the `src/App.tsx` component, but the actual text in the component is "Learn React", which is why the test fails.

     Here are some additional commands for unit tests: